FSElsen/2023-02-Data-Carpentry-Notes/README.md

     - If you don't SSH key set up yet, set it up without a passphrase (just hit enter when prompted for it)
     - You can try with `git clone` using  `https` (worked for me but normally not recommended)
 - ValueError: A `git status` command didn't work, are you sure this is a git repository?
     - It might be occuring when there are already some changes to be staged once you launch `gitautopush`.
-First, run `gitautpush`, then start creating files or making changes to the existing ones.
+First, run `gitautopush`, then start creating files or making changes to the existing ones.
+    - Another thing to try is to first commit and push one file manually to the repository, once you have done that and no changes are staged run `gitautopush`